Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Introduction

-The paper is structured as follows: Sec.\ref{Sec:Basics}~introduces the pMFC with an example; Sec.\ref{Sec:GaitDefinition} discusses gait definition for soft robots with unknown body kinematics / dynamics; Sec.\ref{Sec:Synthesis} presents the gait synthesis algorithm using optimization and learning, Sec.\ref{Sec:ExpSetup} details the experimental setup and procedure; including robot fabrication and visual tracking, Sec.\ref{Sec:Results} shows the results of the learning experiments, including detailed gait sequence tables and trajectory plots, comparison of BILP algorithm to exhaustive nonlinear optimization, and gait characterization; and Sec.\ref{Sec:Conclusion} discusses the findings and future work.
+The paper is structured as follows: Section \ref{Sec:Related}~provides a background overview of related approaches to soft robot gait control; Section \ref{Sec:Basics}~introduces the pMFC with an example; Section \ref{Sec:GaitDefinition} discusses gait definition for soft robots with unknown body kinematics and dynamics; Section \ref{Sec:Synthesis} presents the gait synthesis algorithm using optimization and learning; Section \ref{Sec:ExpSetup} details the experimental setup and procedure, including robot fabrication and visual tracking; Section \ref{Sec:Results} shows the results of the learning experiments, including detailed gait sequence tables and trajectory plots, comparison of BILP algorithm to exhaustive nonlinear optimization, and gait characterization; and Section \ref{Sec:Conclusion} discusses the findings and future work.